-It was not illegal for the birth mother to know who was adopting her baby.
+The 1955 Act did not make it illegal for the birth mother to know who was adopting her baby.
 However, the process was designed to make sure she did not find out, although she might be given some non-identifying information.
 Before 1955 the mother’s consent was not legally valid unless she knew the names of the adopters, but the solicitor routinely concealed their names when the consent form was signed.

 Following the Adoption Act 1955, two consent forms were available for use.
 One showed the adopters’ names – the other did not.

 The adopting parents could see the mother’s name and age in the adoption papers, and would usually be given some information about her.
 Adoption application hearings were held in closed court, and over time all court records became confidential.